dice-group/PruneCEL/README.md

 https://zenodo.org/records/14720669
 ```

-Second, get embedding using Dice Embedding(https://github.com/dice-group/dice-embeddings). we also provide well-trained embedded(https://zenodo.org/records/14720609).
+Second, Drill relies on embeddings,to get embedding, please use Dice Embedding model(https://github.com/dice-group/dice-embeddings). we also provide well-trained embedded(https://zenodo.org/records/14720609).

-the configuration we use to train embedding:
+The configuration we use to train embedding:

 | Datasets     | Parameter                                                                                                                                                                                           |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|